rixx/books.rixx.de/src/reviews/2019/grey-sister.md

   rating: 3
 ---

 I liked Red Sister by *Mark Lawrence*. **Grey Sister** was an appropriate second volume – It was a good-ish second part to Red Sister, but I felt it lacked a sense of cohesiveness.
 For a long time it just moved from one action after the other, switching to a bit heavy-handed character development from time to time.
 The protagonist is also too successful with most things she does, and then there's some torture/pain/loss thrown in for balance.
-Language felt a bit inconsistent, too: mostly very good standard storytelling (think Sanderson), then suddenly flowery.<br /><br />Don't get me wrong, though: the book is lots of fun if you like action and tension, and it's not stupid action either.
+Language felt a bit inconsistent, too: mostly very good standard storytelling (think Sanderson), then suddenly flowery.

+Don't get me wrong, though: the book is lots of fun if you like action and tension, and it's not stupid action either.
 It's well-written, solid action-focused fantasy – no more, no less.